 ECMAScript is an object-oriented programming language for performing computations and manipulating computational objects within a host environment.
 ECMAScript as defined here is not intended to be computationally self-sufficient; indeed, there are no provisions in this specification for input of external data or output of computed results.
-Instead, it is expected that the computational environment of an ECMAScript program will provide not only the objects and other facilities described in this specification but also certain environment-specific host objects, whose description and behaviour are beyond the scope of this specification static can be called from an ECMAScript program.
+Instead, it is expected that the computational environment of an ECMAScript program will provide not only the objects and other facilities described in this specification but also certain environment-specific host objects, whose description and behaviour are beyond the scope of this specification except to indicate that they may provide certain properties that can be accessed and certain functions that can be called from an ECMAScript program.

 A scripting language is a programming language that is used to manipulate, customise, and automate the facilities of an existing system.
 In such systems, useful functionality is already available through a user interface, and the scripting language is a mechanism for exposing that functionality to program control.
 In this way, the existing system is said to provide a host environment of objects and facilities, which completes the capabilities of the scripting language.
 A scripting language is intended for use by both professional and non-professional programmers.
-To accommodate non-professional programmers, some aspects of the language, were defined to operate by non-strict rules that are quite error prone.
-For backwards compatibility, this "non-strict mode" remains the default.
-But a scipt can now explicitly declare that it is in "strict mode", which should make programming more robust for both professionals and non-professionals.
+To accommodate non-professional programmers, some aspects of the language may be somewhat less strict.

 ECMAScript was originally designed to be a Web scripting language, providing a mechanism to enliven Web pages in browsers and to perform server computation as part of a Web-based client-server architecture.
+ECMAScript can provide core scripting capabilities for a variety of host environments, and therefore the core scripting language is specified in this document apart from any particular host environment.